constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 [![Philosophy News Network: Strike](external-assets/static.existentialcomics.com/comics/PNNstrike1.png)](https://existentialcomics.com/comic/199)
 [![Philosophy News Network: Strike](external-assets/static.existentialcomics.com/comics/PNNstrike2.png)](https://existentialcomics.com/comic/199)

 John Rawls is known for "A Theory of Justice".
 Lawrence Krauss is known for "The Physics of Star Trek".
 Simone de Beauvoir is known for "All Men Are Mortal".
+Hannah Arendt is known for "The Human Condition".

 My second theme is ethics and moral philosophy, of the kinds most immediately relevant to the difficulties we currently face.
 Philosophy, science, and mathematics are tools of criticism and analysis.
 Although these tools are frequently capable of informing what we believe and how we behave in valuable ways, they are capable of compelling neither belief nor action.
 At the same time, what we believe impacts how we act, and how we act impacts the real world in tangible ways, thus creating _epistemic responsibility_: our moral responsibilities about the things we believe to be true.